Criteria and conditions

 Visa issuance

-The following numbers of persons had access to the Netherlands in the context of family reunification with the holder of an asylum residence permit:
+The following numbers of persons were granted access to the Netherlands in the context of family reunification with the holder of an asylum residence permit:

 Country of origin Number